-If you purchased a plan and received your Certificate of Insurance before a strike was announced, you may be covered.
-If you purchase your plan after a strike has been declared, there is no coverage available as the strike is a ‘known event’.
+If your Certificate of Insurance was issued prior to the time and day a strike was announced, you may be covered.
+If you purchase your travel protection plan after a strike has been declared, there is no coverage available as the strike is a ‘known event’.

-When the union releases a formal statement declaring the day and time of the strike, that is considered an announcement.
+When the union releases a formal statement declaring the day and time of the strike, that is considered a public announcement.
 Policies purchased after this announcement will not be covered in the event of delays and any incurred costs.

 What coverage may be included in the event of a strike?